Mushishi – 26 – And so ends a landmark anime production

 We all have our favourites, our guilty pleasures, but this isn’t like that.
 Mushishi had no faults, it’s not about being a fanboy or obsessing over certain characters, you don’t need to be an anime fan to enjoy Mushishi, it was just a brilliant and magical TV series.
 A pleasure to watch.

-5 replies on “Mushishi – 26 – And so ends a landmark anime production”
+5 responses to “Mushishi – 26 – And so ends a landmark anime production”

 Agreed.
 Mushishi is truly one of the greatest anime of all time, and more than that, is one of the greatest TV series of all time.
 Much like its varied "antagonists," there’s something primeval about the storytelling in Mushishi that brings back the childlike sense of wonder I felt when first introduced to Grimm’s fairy tales, and other long-lived tales.
 It makes me think of sitting around the tribal bonfire, with the ancient storyteller rattling on in some near-forgotten tongue, her audience every bit as transfixed as it was when she first heard those tales as a child.